On matrices in finite free position: Introduction

 In Section~\ref{sec:addcomp} we focus on specific complementary pairs: diagonal and principally balanced matrices (matrices with the property that for each $i$ the values of all principal minors of size $i$ coincide); upper triangular and upper triangular matrices with constant diagonal; scalar matrices and the set of all square matrices.

 In Section~\ref{sec:moments}, we examine moments and cumulants of matrices $A$ and $B$ that are in additive FFP and show that the moments of $A+B$ can be expressed in terms of the moments of $A$ and $B$, and compute explicit formulas for the first four moments.
-We also show that a matrix $A$ that is in additive FFP with itself must have a single eigenvalue.
+We also show that a matrix $A$ is in additive FFP with itself if and only if it is the multiple of a unipotent matrix, i.e., the sum of a nilpotent and a scalar matrix.

-In Section~\ref{sec:multconv} we extend our analysis to matrices the multiplicative FFP.
-In particular, we show that the three complementary pairs of varieties mentioned above form complementary pairs also in the multiplicative case.
+In Section~\ref{sec:multconv} we extend our analysis to matrices in the multiplicative FFP.
+In particular, we show that the three complementary pairs of (non-irreducible) affine algebraic sets mentioned above form complementary pairs also in the multiplicative case.
 In general, however, the pairs of matrices that are in additive FFP and those in multiplicative FFP are not the same.